Author: A. J. Forget

 Vietnamese Fried Rice – Com Chien

 One afternoon at our first Skooliepalooza, while I was slinging samples and selling cookbooks, I heard a woman exclaim as she flipped through my book.
 She told me excitedly that she was Vietnamese, and she was very happy to see the chapter on Vietnamese recipes.
-I smiled and expressed to her my love for the cuisine, with its freshness and clean flavors, but inside I felt myself tense up a bit.

 French Onion Tartine